qeffects/TypeScriptToLua.github.io/docs/advanced/automated-testing.md

 _(arrows are to indicate the changes, don't include them in the actual code)_

-Now you can use this new tsconfig like: `tstl —project tsconfig.test.json`
+Now you can use this new tsconfig like: `tstl —-project tsconfig.test.json`

 It will output the new build in to the testing folder and you can move your terminal in to the folder and run busted